 The Danube bike path is ideal for group travel.
 It’s easy to navigate, a flat and leisurely ride, and is mostly on a dedicated cycle path, making for stress-free cycling.
 This is the quintessential European experience, with a little something for everyone — vineyards, quiet countryside, a bustling city (Vienna), and quaint towns and villages.

 We’d recommend the family tour for those with younger members in their group, the Danube Classic for the group who prefers the flexibility of a self-guided tour, or the upscale version if you’re seeking those 4- and 5-star accommodations!
-And, there is a guided version for groups that desire the insight and local knowledge only a guide can provide.

 The Mosel Bike Path is another excellent bike path-centric tour featuring leisurely rides and numerous vineyards.
 It’s a wonderful self-guided, stress-free option for groups of all sizes.